brajeshkumar7/dummy/README.md

 TALENT FLOW is a comprehensive, modern hiring platform built with React 18 and enterprise-grade features.
 It provides end-to-end recruitment management with advanced search capabilities, real-time analytics, and seamless candidate tracking.

+## ✅ Deliverables

+- Deployed App Link: <YOUR_DEPLOY_URL>
+- GitHub Repository Link: <YOUR_GITHUB_REPO_URL>
+- README: This document includes setup, architecture, issues, and technical decisions

+> Replace the placeholders above with your actual links before submission.

 ## ✨ Key Features

 ### 🎯 **Core Functionality**